-It is therefore an immense challenge for marketing departments to approach the social media with sufficient sensitivity but at least as much success.
+Thus it is an immense challenge for marketing departments to approach the social media with sufficient sensitivity but at least as much success.

-Instead of emailing newsletters, tweeting takes place, hash tags are used instead of keywords, and a topic that is topical and different really always has to be addressed.
+Instead of emailing newsletters, tweeting takes place, hash tags are used instead of keywords, and always a topic that is current and different needs to be addressed.
 Not an easy task.
 The product or brand must be brought to a communication level with the customer.
 Within Facebook, Youtube, Instagram, Twitter and Co. this seems relatively simple.
 A direct channel between posting and commenting is always integrated.
-But that alone is unfortunately not enough.
+But unfortunately, that alone is not enough.
 The community deliberately makes it difficult for companies to successfully place advertising on social networks.
 If you are currently playing a playlist on Youtube, you will feel disturbed rather than attracted by the constant interruptions in advertising.
-Then it means clicking away as quickly as possible and preferably never having to see again.
+It’s clicking the ad away as quickly as possibly and preferably never having to see it again.

-So that marketing communication doesn’t bounce off a completely annoyed customer, it makes sense to combine several communication tools and use them more subtly.
-Of course, the focus is still on the instant messaging options of the platforms themselves (comments, likes, parts, etc.).
+So marketing communication doesn’t bounce off a completely annoyed customer, it makes sense to combine several communication tools and use them more subtly.
+Of course, the focus is still on the instant messaging options of the platforms themselves (comments, likes, sharing, etc.).

 On the same level, however, external messaging services such as Whatsapp and Skype can also be linked.
 This can be used, for example, to initiate groups in which influencers exchange information with company representatives in an agile and mobile way.
-Away from the social media, projects can thus be organised across the board without leaving the communication level of the lived “you” culture.
+Away from social media, projects can thus be organized across the board without leaving the communication level of the living “you” culture.

 What significance do SMS and email still have for social media campaigns?

 The role of SMS and email communication in this area is unfortunately strongly underestimated, but here and there they are rediscovered.
 They are not really on the same level as the other channels and yet they offer promising advantages if they are cleverly integrated into the marketing campaign.